talk2rajeev/talk2rajeev/README.md

  # Who am I

  👋 Hi, I’m Rajeev Sharma.
- I am a software developer.
-Predominantly, I work in frontend technology. i love coding in JavaScript but I am good at React and its eco system too.
+ I am a software Engineer.
+I love working on frontend technologies.
+I can work in backend technologies too. i love coding in JavaScript but
+ I am good at React and its eco system too.
 I write whenever I get time, Please checkout this- <a href="https://www.ui-dev.in/" target="_blank">ui-dev</a>

 # Things i love to do